mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Just like we labeled our wells, we want to label our buttons.

 - [x] Give each of your button elements text that corresponds to its id selector.

+## Use Comments to Clarify Code
+When we start using jQuery, we will modify HTML elements without needing to actually change them in HTML.

+Let's make sure that everyone knows they shouldn't actually modify any of this code directly.

+Remember that you can start a comment with `<!-- and end a comment with -->`

+- [x] Add a comment at the top of your HTML that says Code below this line should not be changed